Tavh/customer-platform/README.md

 ## The platform contains the following components:

-- `customer-bff-service` - A client-facing web server, follows the "BFF" architectural style, serves a dedicated frontend, for example a mobile application.
+- `customer-bff-service` - A client-facing web server, serves a specfiic frontend, for example a mobile application.
 It exposes a REST API and is a Kafka Producer.
+    When deployed, this service is reachable from outside the container network on port 5000.

 - `customer-management-service` - The system's core service, manages the entities of the system in a relational     database.
-It exposes a REST API, interacts with the database using SQLAlchemy ORM and consumes topics from Kafka.
-In dev stage, the service seeds it's own data for testing purposes
+It exposes an internal REST API, interacts with the database using SQLAlchemy ORM and consumes topics     from Kafka.
+In dev stage, the service seeds it's own data for testing purposes.
+    When deployed, it does not allow requests from outside the container network.

 - `Kafka Broker` - A Pub-Sub system messaging system for data streaming, processing and async communication.
 - `Zookeeper` - Provides state management for Kafka
 - `PostgreSQL` - A Powerful Relational database
+- `Airflow` - A task management platform for developing, scheduling and monitoring batch-oriented workflows.
+    Deployed separately from the other components (as it consists of 7 containers). loads a "calc_total_spent" DAG that periodically updates the database with customers' total spent sum.
+- `Grafana` - A monitoring platform for datasources.
+Displays the calculated data from `customer_total_spent`
+- `React Frontend` - A simple react application that allows for purchasing and viewing purchased items, deployed independently.

 To Deploy the platoform, only docker is required: